djkimion007/Unicab/README.md

 ### a.
 Starting the API data server

 1. Load **Unicab.Api** solution (Unicab.Api.sln)
-2. **You will first need to set up MS SQL Server LocalDB for the data server to function**
+2. **You will first need to set up MS SQL Server LocalDB for the data server to function.
+If this step is done once, then you don't need to repeat this step again later on, unless you changed the data models in __Unicab.Api.Models__**
    1. Go to **View -> Other Windows -> Package Manager Console**
    2. Once the PMC is ready, enter `Add-Migration InitialSetup` (InitialSetup is arbitrary, you can name it whatever)
    3. Then, enter `Update-Database`